viquta/MrGrammar/docs/04-sequence-diagrams.md

 15. The frontend immediately fetches the detected errors via `GET /api/feedback/submissions/{id}/errors/`.
 16. The `SubmissionErrorsView` queries all `DetectedError` records for the submission.
 Pagination is **disabled** on this endpoint to allow the frontend to perform inline text highlighting.
 17. The database returns the error records.
-18. The frontend receives the full error list, each with `start_offset`, `end_offset`, `error_category`, and `severity`.
+18. The frontend receives the full error list, including stored error metadata plus derived presentation fields such as `display_group`, `display_label`, `can_request_solution`, and `next_try_number`.
-19. The frontend renders the submission text with colour-coded inline highlights at the corresponding character offsets, grouped by error category.
+19. The frontend renders the submission text with colour-coded inline highlights at the corresponding character offsets, grouped by `display_group` rather than the persistent `error_category` field.

 ### Implementation References